berkayberatsonmez/Voice-Assistant-MELON/README.md

 MELON Commands

-wikipedia --> you can search something in wikipedia. melon can read for you open youtube -->youtube will open open google -->google will open search, search google, what is the,find -->melon search in google whatever you want in youtube -->melon will open in youtbe what ever you want system oof,bye,quit,goodbye,exit -->melon will close email to -->before the use that command you have to enter your email information in the code open code -->before the use that command you have to change the path in the code open (linkedın,github,binance,website) --> you have to change linkedın and github link
+wikipedia --> you can search something in wikipedia. melon can read for you \n open youtube -->youtube will open \n open google -->google will open \n search, search google, what is the,find -->melon search in google whatever you want \n in youtube -->melon will open in youtbe what ever you want \n system oof,bye,quit,goodbye,exit -->melon will close \n email to -->before the use that command you have to enter your email information in the code open code -->before the use that command you have to change the path in the code open (linkedın,github,binance,website) --> you have to change linkedın and github link